What’s going on with our planet?

 - Many believe renewable energy is expensive.
 But let me tell you a secret — the EU spends over 14 billion dollars on fossil fuels each year.
 It would take a fraction of that cost to run renewable energy sources.

 - We’ll lose a considerable amount of our plant and animal species if we continue doing things the same way.
-The number of endangered species keeps on growing.
+Besides destroying their habitat, people are putting animals in danger by increasing the practice of illegal wildlife poaching.

 How to Combat Climate Change